Senior Data Scientist · PhD · Computational Biology

 I'm a Senior Data Scientist at Nexus BioQuest, a contract research organisation in Portishead, Bristol, where I work across data science, machine learning, and analytical tool development in support of research programmes spanning pharmaceutical and biotech clients.

 My PhD at the University of Bristol, funded by a competitive Cancer Research UK studentship, focused on predicting the functional impact of genetic variants in cancer genomes.
-I've since worked at Roche, exploring protein language models and antibody optimisation - and published peer-reviewed papers in variant effect prediction.
+I've since worked at Roche, exploring protein language models and antibody optimisation - and published peer-reviewed papers in variant effect prediction during my PhD.

-I've also led interdisciplinary teams to back-to-back hackathon victories at Cambridge and the Wellcome Collection, and co-organised Bristol's first AI in Health meeting, which secured two interdisciplinary research grants.
-The best science I've been part of has come from people with genuinely different mental models trying to solve the same problem.
+I've also led interdisciplinary teams to back-to-back hackathon wins at Cambridge and the Wellcome Collection, and co-organised Bristol's first AI in Health meeting, catalysing interdisciplinary research.
+The best science I've been part of has come from people with completely different mental models trying to solve the same problem.
 It generates questions that nobody in a single-discipline team would ever think to ask, and occasionally, those questions lead somewhere important.

 Based in